demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Integrations/MicrosoftDefenderAdvancedThreatProtection/README.md

 * Machine.RestrictExecution - Application
 * Machine.Scan - Application
 * Machine.StopAndQuarantine - Application
 * ThreatIndicators.ReadWrite.OwnedBy - Application.
-Please note - this only used for the deprecated indicators command and it is not needed if not using them.
+Please note - this permission is only used for the deprecated indicators command.
+If you are not using the deprecated indicators command, it is not required.
 * Url.Read.All - Application
 * User.Read.All - Application
 * Ti.ReadWrite (Read and write IOCs belonging to the app) - Application